 Keywords: Oral complications, Oral manifestations, Diabetes mellitus.
-Oral diseases and the fourth reason of visiting doctors.
+Oral diseases iabetes Mellitus (DM) is one of the most common endocrine disease with many systemic complications such as oral manifestation (1).
+Diabetes is the 5th leading cause of mortality in western societies and the fourth reason of visiting doctors.
 Diabetes is a growing threat to world health so that World Health Organization (WHO) has called all the countries to fight against this disease (2).